XQueryInstitute/Course-Materials/error handling/README.md

 ![XQLint](xqlint.png "XQLint results in bash shell")

 XQLint indicates that I've committed two faux-pas in my code.
 The first two warnings note that I indented my function body with two spaces rather than a single tab.
 Obviously, this is a stylistic warning.
 The last three warnings note that I failed to provide types for my function parameters and return value.
-As we've noted above, it's not an error to omit type checking when writing functions but it's a potential source of type errors.
+As we've noted above, it's not an error to omit type checking when writing functions but it potentially opens the door to type errors.
 XQLint warns against leaving the types implicit to head off such errors.

 ##XQDoc

 [XQDoc](http://xqdoc.org/) creates XQuery documentation from comments in your source file.
 While documentation is not strictly speaking a matter of error handling, good documentation can frequently prevent inadvertent errors.
 Good documentation also promotes code reuse.
-By commenting your code well and by producing readable documentation, you may be able to help others avoid making mistakes when using their code.
+By commenting your code well and by producing readable documentation, you may be able to help others avoid making mistakes when using your code.

 Let's consider an example of undocumented code: